Universal Design of Web Pages in Class Projects

 Objective: Students will be able to locate and apply accessibility features of a web authoring tool.

 If your students use an authoring tool to create their web pages, require that they locate and apply accessibility features included with the tool.
 They can most likely find this information at the company's website.
-For more ideas, consult the AccessIT Knowledge Base.19 There you will find answers to questions such as the following:
+For more ideas, consult the DO-IT Knowledge Base.
+There you will find answers to questions such as the following:

 Objective: Students will be able to create accessible content for specific technologies used on their websites.